-- 1. Students who have passed all examinations for a degree programme, including all optional modules, or have satisfied the requirements for all parts of the programme approved by the Board of Examiners, must apply for the certificate no later than four weeks after doing so. - The examination date entered on the certificate by the Board of Examiners is the date on which the student is deemed by the Board to have satisfied the final examination requirements. - 2.
-If the student applies for the certificate after the period specified in article 3.12.1, the examination date entered on the certificate shall be the date on which the student is deemed by the Board of Examiners to have satisfied all the examination requirements, even if the date on which the Board takes this decision is in a subsequent academic year and the student is required to register for that year. - 3.
-The Board of Examiners shall determine the final assessment after the student has presented proof that he has passed all the examinations of the degree programme. - 4.
-Before the final assessment can be determined, the Board of Examiners may itself decide to test the student's knowledge of one or more modules or aspects of the degree programme, if and in as much as the grades for these modules provide a reason for doing so. - 5.
-Students are deemed to have passed the final assessment if they have obtained a sufficient grade for each module (see Article 3.1.2).
+Students who have passed all examinations for a degree programme, including all optional modules, or have satisfied the requirements for all parts of the programme approved by the Board of Examiners, must apply for the certificate no later than four weeks after doing so.
+The examination date entered on the certificate by the Board of Examiners is the date on which the student is deemed by the Board to have satisfied the final examination requirements.

+- 2. If the student applies for the certificate after the period specified in article 3.12.1, the examination date entered on the certificate shall be the date on which the student is deemed by the Board of Examiners to have satisfied all the examination requirements, even if the date on which the Board takes this decision is in a subsequent academic year and the student is required to register for that year. - 3.
+The procedure of application for the examination is described in the study guide.

+- 4. The Board of Examiners shall determine the final assessment after the student has presented proof that he has passed all the examinations of the degree programme. - 5.
+Before the final assessment can be determined, the Board of Examiners may itself decide to test the student's knowledge of one or more modules or aspects of the degree programme, if and in as much as the grades for these modules provide a reason for doing so. - 6.
+Students are deemed to have passed the final assessment if they have obtained a sufficient grade for each module of the degree programme (see Article 3.1.2). - 7.
+In conformity with the aplication procedure, as laid down in article 3.12.3., the final assessment will be done within 30 days after the student has presented the required proofs.